Hone logo

 Key Requirements:

-• Immediate Rejection: When in Open, the circuit breaker should immediately return an error without calling doRequest.
+• When the circuit is Open, all calls should immediately return an error without attempting to call the downstream service.

 Examples